Country Guide - VAT in Croatia

 On the other hand, non-Croatian individuals or entities are not allowed to register for VAT voluntarily.
 They must register for VAT purposes if they participate in taxable transactions in Croatia before making their first supply in Croatia.

-Some documents needed to register are a certificate of incorporation, which must be translated into Croatian by an authorized court interpreter for foreign businesses, or a passport for individuals.
+Some documents required for registration include a certificate of incorporation, which must be translated into Croatian by an authorized court interpreter for foreign businesses, or a passport for individuals.

 Foreign non-EU businesses and individuals must appoint a Tax Representative who submits applications and supporting documents.
-If taxable persons from the EU want to complete the registration process, they do not need to appoint a tax representative.
+If taxable persons from the EU wish to complete the registration process, they are not required to appoint a tax representative.
 However, if it would be easier for them to complete this procedure with the assistance of such a representative, they may hire one.

 The return must be submitted by the 20th of the month following the reporting period.